 Plan your chart of accounts

-This article provides information that will help you plan the chart of accounts for your organization.
+This topic provides information that will help you plan the chart of accounts for your organization.

 To track and maintain financial information in an organization, you can set up a chart of accounts.
 A chart of accounts is a collection of accounts that define a financial framework.
-To further track the transactions in these accounts, you can add segments, which are known as financial dimensions.
+To further track the transactions in these accounts, you can add segments.
+These segments are known as financial dimensions.
 For example, an expense account might include financial dimensions that are named Department, Cost center, and Purpose.
-User-defined rules determine how financial dimensions are attached to the main accounts and other financial dimensions, and also how transactions are entered.
+User-defined rules determine how financial dimensions are attached to the main accounts and to other financial dimensions, and also how transactions are entered.
 These user-defined rules are known as account structures and advanced rules.

 A chart of accounts can be shared and used by any legal entity in an organization.
 The chart of accounts that is used by a legal entity is defined on the Ledger page.